-A: Yes.
-Write the name of this person, who need not be a Shareholder, in the blank space provided in the form of proxy.
+A: Yes, you have the right to appoint a person or company to represent you at the Meeting.
+Write the name of this person, who need not be a Shareholder, in the blank space provided in the Form of Proxy.

-It is important to ensure that any other person you appoint is attending the meeting and is aware that he or she has been appointed to vote your shares.
-Proxyholders should, upon arrival at the meeting, present themselves to a representative of Computershare Investor Services Inc.
+It is important to ensure that any other person you appoint is attending the Meeting and is aware that he or she has been appointed to vote your shares.
+Proxyholders should, upon arrival at the Meeting, present themselves to a representative of Computershare Investor Services Inc.